Stevr0/Ultimate-Dungeon/Docs/Systems/PLAYER_DEFINITION.md

 - Player has a bank container
 - Player has a **Banked Coins** balance
 - **Insurance Auto-Renew draws from Banked Coins** (LOCKED)

-> Container schemas and item lists are defined by the item system docs.

 ---